EricMFink/PRcasebook/_pages/Part7.md

 ---
 layout: casebook

-title: 'Part 7'
+chapter: 'Part 7'
-subtitle: 'The Regulation of the Legal Profession'
+title: 'The Regulation of the Legal Profession'
 permalink: /Part7/

 ---